Tehilois Yoel

 • Religious Support: Grants supporting Orthodox Jewish practice, synagogue maintenance, and religious facilities

-• Educational Grants: Scholarships, maintenance allowances, and grants to individuals and educational organizations worldwide
+• Educational Grants: Scholarships, maintenance allowances, and grants to individuals and educational organisations worldwide

-• Poverty Relief: Grants and loans to individuals in financial hardship, plus support to poverty-relief organizations
+• Poverty Relief: Grants and loans to individuals in financial hardship, plus support to poverty-relief organisations

 Priority Areas